watson-developer-cloud/natural-language-classifier-nodejs/README.md

 	$ cf push
 	```

+	For more details about developing applications that use Watson Developer Cloud services in Bluemix, see [Getting started with Watson Developer Cloud and Bluemix][getting_started].

 1. To get the app to respond to input, you need to train the classifier.
 For information about how to train with the sample data, see the [tutorial](https://github.com/watson-developer-cloud/natural-language-classifier-nodejs-cli#stage-3-create-and-train-a-classifier).

 ## Running locally
 1. Download and install [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).